 He also traveled extensively through South America, Asia, and Africa and befriended the chemist Albert Hoffman (the inventor of LSD), which led to him experimenting heavily with psychedelic drugs such as LSD, psilocybin, MDMA, and mescaline.
 Jünger wrote extensively about these experiences, and coined the term “psychonaut.”

-The Jünger-Haus Wilflingen was the author’s last home, where he lived for almost half a century before passing away in 1998 at the grand age of 102.
+The Jünger-Haus Wilflingen was the author’s last home (originally given to his close friend Claus Von Stauffenberg), where he lived for almost half a century before passing away in 1998 at the grand age of 102.
 The estate that Jünger left behind from a long and fascinating life included countless personal possessions and numerous historic artifacts, letters, and manuscripts, as well as an enormous library that contains approximately 9,000 books and a diverse natural history and entomological collection.

 In 1999 it was decided by the local district and a literature foundation that the house should become an archive for scholars and historians and a museum for interested members of the visiting public which it remains today.